How To Mix Resin: Step by Step

 Troubleshooting Tip: If your resin isn’t curing as expected, it might be due to outdated materials or incorrect ratios.

-Ensure your resin and hardener are not expired and follow the recommended mixing ratios.
+Check that your resin and hardener are not expired and follow the recommended mixing ratios.
 If issues persist, consider environmental factors like temperature – make sure you’re working within the recommended temperature range for the specific resin product you’re using.

 See our pro guide: Why Resin Is Not Curing